CoryMcCartan/cmc-article/README.md

-Most Quarto PDF options are supported here, with the primary exception of alternative font families (see below for font customization) and anything to do with CSL references or `biblatex`.
+Most Quarto PDF options are supported here, with the primary exception of alternative font families (see below for font customization) and anything to do with CSL references.
 Additional package-specific options are described below.

 ### Blinded versions